.NET 1.1The Stack Collection

 What is a Stack?

-Stacks are similar in structure to queue collections.
+Stacks are similar in structure to queues.
 However, where a queue ensures that the items are extracted from the collection in the order they were added, stacks allow the most recently added items to be retrieved first.
 This is known as Last In, First Out or LIFO.

-Operating systems and high-level development languages use stacks frequently.
-One key use of the stack structure is when storing the return points for program calls.
+Operating systems and high-level development languages frequently use stacks.
+One key use is when storing the return points for program calls.
 Each time a subroutine is called, the address of the calling function is added, or pushed, onto the stack.
-When the subroutine processing is complete, the last address can be retrieved, or popped, from the stack and the normal program flow can continue from the previous position.
-The earlier C# Exception Handling article includes an example of this use of a stack when reading the StackTrace property.
+When the subroutine terminates, the last address can be retrieved, or popped, from the stack and normal program flow can continue from the previous location.
+The earlier C# Exception Handling article includes an example of the use of a stack when reading the StackTrace property.

 The Stack Collection

-The .NET framework includes the Stack collection class.
-This provides all of the functionality required to operate LIFO stacks with no additional programming.
-The Stack class provides a very simple type of collection that can contain any type of object, including duplicate items and null values.
+The .NET framework includes the Stack class.
+This provides all of the functionality required to operate LIFO stacks with no additional code.
+The Stack class provides a simple collection that can contain any type of object, including duplicates and nulls.

 Implemented Collection Interfaces

 The Stack collection implements the properties and methods of the ICollection interface.
-This behaviour is described in the earlier Collection Interfaces article.
-The rest of this article describes only the additional functionality provided by Stack.
+This was described in the earlier Collection Interfaces article.
+The rest of this article describes the additional functionality provided by Stack.

 Declaring a Stack